Jamie0/nginx-nodejs-module/README.md

 ## Current Project Status

 The project is in the very early stages of development.
 Currently, running a simple script inside a nginx location block and returning a primitive just about works (and is pleasingly very fast).
-There is currently no support for reading the HTTP request, or really doing anything useful.
+There is no support yet for consuming the request body, or for anything asynchronous.

 If you're better than me at C/C++ and want to contribute, certainly do open a pull request.